La Roche-Posay Pure Vitamin C10 Serum Review 2026

 Is 10% Vitamin C enough for visible results?

 10% falls within the clinically effective range (10-20%) supported by research.
 Results appear within 4-6 weeks.
 If you previously used 15-20% formulas, 10% may feel like a step down in potency.
-The trade-off is significantly less irritation.
+The trade-off is far less irritation.

 Can I use this with other La Roche-Posay products?